 "The rules-of-thumb for testing private methods are thus: Never write them, and if you do, never ever test them, unless of course it makes sense to do so.
 Therefore, be biased against writing these tests but do not fear to do so if this would improve your lot."

 This is what I am going to strife towards in the future.
 Simplify the interfaces, reduce the number of private methods, remove the unneeded tests.
 But for now, I do feel that I need those tests.
 Until "the fog clears and a design reveals itself", I will keep them.

-Improving the overall test coverage (for that sweet, sweet CodeClimate rating) is on the horizon as well.
+Improving the overall test coverage is on the horizon as well.

 I've had lots of fun refactoring this project and playing with it.
 Adding new features and figuring out how the Twitter API works was quite enjoyable.
 And even though I've had to pause my exploration of Haskell, I still feel pretty happy about it.